Back in high school, I used to play the French horn in the youth orchestra.

-A real estate syndication is quite similar in that regard.
+When it comes to the world of real estate investing, a real estate syndication can be quite similar to an orchestra.
 Taken individually, each person’s part isn’t that exciting.
 A passive investor puts in $50,000.
 A lender reviews a loan application.
 A property manager gets estimates on cabinet replacements.

-But, when you put it all together, a real estate syndication turns into a powerful wealth-building machine that generates passive income for investors and makes an impact in local communities.
+But, when you put it all together, when you have a whole group of investors, commercial real estate syndications can create a powerful wealth-building machine that generates passive income for investors and makes an impact on local communities.

-So, let’s delve into all the individuals that come together to make a real estate syndication happen, from the real estate broker who brings us the property to the passive investors who invest in the project to the property manager who renovates the property, and everyone in between.
+So, let’s delve into all the individuals that come together to make real estate syndications happen, from the real estate broker who brings us the property to the passive investors who invest in the project to the property manager who renovates the property, and everyone in between.

 Playing the French horn for an orchestra is very different than playing with a marching band.
 The types of music can be different, the pace is different, and the instruments are different.

 Just as it’s crucial to know who the other players in a band or orchestra are, it’s important to know who the key players in a real estate syndication are and what their roles might be.

 You may not ever interact with these people one-on-one, but knowing who’s doing what will give you deeper insights into the real estate syndication as a whole, allow you to ask more specific questions about the team, and help you better see and understand the role you play as a passive investor.

 Think Of A Real Estate Syndication Like An Airplane Ride

 A real estate syndication is essentially a group investment.
 Instead of buying a single-family home as a rental property on your own and being the landlord, you invest in real estate syndications passively.